banner logo

 Positive Lichtenberg figure Negative Lichtenberg figure

-A number of other physicists and experimenters investigated Lichtenberg's figures over the next two hundred years.
-Notable 19th and 20th century researchers included physicists Gaston Planté and Peter T. Riess (mid-1850's), French artist and scientist Etienne Leopold Trouvelot, Thomas Burton Kinraide (late 1800's), and professors Carl Edward Magnusson, Maximilien Toepler, P. O. Pedersen, and Arthur Von Hippel (1920's-30's).
-Modern researchers often used photographic film to directly capture the faint light emitted by the positive or negative high voltage discharges.
-An English industrialist and electricity researcher, Lord William G. Armstrong of Cragside, published two very beautiful full-color books (now quite scarce!) showing some of the results of his high voltage and Lichtenberg Figure research.
-Fortunately, a copy of his first book, "Electric Movement in Air and Water, with Theoretical Inferences", was recently made available through the kind efforts of Jeff Behary at the Turn of the Century Electrotherapy Museum.
-In the mid-1920's, Von Hippel discovered that Lichtenberg figures were actually created through complex interactions between ionized gas (corona discharges and small electrical sparks called streamers) and the underlying dielectric surface.
-The discharges deposited matching patterns of electrical charge onto the dielectric surface below, where they became temporarily stranded.
-Von Hippel also discovered that increasing the applied voltage, or reducing the surrounding gas pressure, caused the length of the figures to increase.
+Many other physicists, experimenters, and artists studied Lichtenberg figures over the next two hundred years.
+Notable 19th and 20th century researchers included physicists Gaston Planté and Peter T. Riess (mid-1800's).
+In the late 1800's, French artist and scientist Etienne Leopold Trouvelot created "Trouvelot figures" - now known to be photographic Lichtenberg figures - using a Ruhmkorff coil as a high voltage source.
+Other researchers included Thomas Burton Kinraide (1890's), and professors Carl Edward Magnusson, Maximilien Toepler, P. O. Pedersen, and Arthur Von Hippel (1920's-30's).
+Most modern researchers and artists used photographic film to directly capture the faint light emitted by the electrical discharges.
+A wealthy English industrialist and high voltage researcher, Lord William G. Armstrong, published two beautiful full-color books showing some of his high voltage and Lichtenberg figure research.
+Although these books are now quite scarce, a copy of Armstrong's first book, "Electric Movement in Air and Water, with Theoretical Inferences", was made available through the kind efforts of Jeff Behary at the Turn of the Century Electrotherapy Museum.
+In the mid-1920's, Von Hippel discovered that Lichtenberg figures were actually created through complex interactions between corona discharges or small electrical sparks, called streamers, and the dielectric surface below.
+The electrical discharges deposited matching patterns of electrical charge onto the dielectric surface below where they became temporarily stranded.
+Von Hippel also discovered that increasing the applied voltage, or reducing the surrounding gas pressure, caused the length and diameter of the individual paths to increase.

-The relationship between the length of Lichtenberg figures versus voltage was utilized to create early high voltage recording instruments, such as the klydonograph.
-Riess discovered that the diameter of a positive figure was about 2.8 times the diameter of an equal-voltage negative figure.
-These properties were later used to measure the peak voltage and polarity of lightning strikes.
-Klydonographs photographically recorded the size and shape of Lichtenberg figures that were created by abnormal electrical surges on electrical power lines created by nearby and direct lightning strikes.
-These allowed lightning researchers and power system designers in the 1930's and 1940's to measure lightning-induced voltages and polarities, thus providing critical information about the electrical characteristics of lightning strikes.
-This information was essential so that power engineers could create "man-made lightning" and then test the effectiveness of various lightning-protection approaches in high voltage laboratories.
-Lightning protection is now a critical part of the design for modern electrical transmission and distribution systems.
-A schematic diagram of the main parts of a klydonograph is shown on the leftmost drawing below, along with examples of "klydonograms" from equal magnitude positive and negative high voltage transients.
-Notice how the positive Lichtenberg figure is much longer than the negative figure even though the peak voltage is of the same magnitude.
+Riess discovered that the diameter of a positive Lichtenberg figure was about 2.8 times that of a negative figure of the same voltage.
+The relationships between the size of Lichtenberg figures versus voltage and polarity were utilized in early high-voltage measuring and recording instruments, such as the klydonograph, to measure both the peak voltages and polarities of high voltage impulses.
+A klydonograph, sometimes called "Lichtenberg's camera", could photographically record the size and shape of Lichtenberg figures that were generated by abnormal electrical surges on electrical power lines due to lightning strikes.
+Klydonograph measurements allowed lightning researchers and power system designers in the 1930's and 1940's to accurately measure lightning-induced voltages, thus providing critical information about the electrical characteristics of lightning strikes.
+This information allowed power engineers to create "man-made lightning" with similar characteristics under laboratory-controlled conditions so that they could test the effectiveness of various lightning-protection approaches.
+Lightning protection has since evolved to become an essential part of the design for all modern electrical transmission and distribution systems.
+A schematic diagram of the active parts of a klydonograph is shown on the leftmost drawing below, along with examples of klydonograms from positive and negative high voltage transients of various amplitudes versus polarity.
+Notice how positive Lichtenberg figures are considerably longer than negatives figure even though the peak voltages are of equal magnitude.
+A more modern version of this device, called a teinograph, used a combination of delay lines and multiple klydonograph-like sensors to capture a series of time-shifted "snapshots" for a given transient, allowing engineers to capture the overall wave shape of a HV transient event.
+Although they were eventually replaced by modern electronic equipment, teinographs were still used through the 1960's to study the behavior of lightning and switching transients on HV transmission lines.

-Schematic view of a klydonograph showing the position of the
+Schematic diagram of a klydonograph showing the position of the

 photographic film and high voltage electrode.
 Light from the high